kenjennings/HelloWhirled/README.md

 ATARI_BASICXL_BIGTEXT -- OSS BASIC XL on Atari.
 Small change to engage the large text mode for display.

 ATARI_ATASM_DIRECTWRITE -- 6502 Assembly for atasm.
 Uses the OS Page 0 Pointer to the screen to write directly to screen memory.

+ATARI_ATASM_CIO_PUTBYTES -- 6502 Assembly for atasm.
+Uses the OS Central I/O to write a scring to the screen (E: device.)